yifnzhao/CentTracker/how-to-register.md

 ### Batch mode ( option)
 To register your movies in batch mode, run the macro registrationtool.ijm in fiji.
-1.First window will ask you for the folder path where your movies are saved.
+1. First window will ask you for the folder path where your movies are saved.
-2.First movie will open and a second window will ask after spliting channels to choose the channel window of centrosomes.
+2. First movie will open and a second window will ask after spliting channels to choose the channel window of centrosomes.
-3.A third window will ask you to generate CSVs and Roi manager will open, before to click on OK, follow steps of (### 2 ROI (The only manual step)) starting from point 3.
+3. A third window will ask you to generate CSVs and Roi manager will open, before to click on OK, follow steps of (### 2 ROI (The only manual step)) starting from point 3.
-4.When done, click on OK and all windows will close and next movie will open, repeat step 2 and 3.
+4. When done, click on OK and all windows will close and next movie will open, repeat step 2 and 3.

 ### 3 Generate the transformation matrix